-In summary, there is an apparent vacuum in State procedures for environmentally preferable purchasing regarding the role of IWP in meeting the State's objectives for reduced embodied carbon and GHG.
-This vacuum exists despite the advocacy of CAL FIRE for use of these products as demonstrated by the existence of the Board of Forestry's Joint Institute for Wood Products Innovation.
-Actions by State agencies to revise the building code also are indicative of support for mass timber.
+In summary, there is an apparent vacuum in State procedures for environmentally preferable purchasing regarding the role of IWPs in meeting the State's objectives for reduced embodied carbon and GHG emissions.
+This vacuum exists despite the advocacy of CAL FIRE for use of these products as demonstrated by the existence of the Board of Forestry and Fire Protection's Joint Institute.
+Actions by State agencies to revise the CBC also are indicative of support for mass timber.
 When CARB produces guidelines for implementing AB 2446 there may be a stronger mandate.
-Also, EO N-06-19 in combination with other EOs and AB 2446 may create a demand for using IWP in sponsored affordable housing projects.
+Also, EO N-06-19 in combination with other EOs and AB 2446 may create a demand for using IWPs in sponsored affordable housing projects.
 This is of particular interest since it is a major focus of the Oregon Mass Timber Coalition, discussed below.

-33 Interview with Greg Stangl, Phoenix Energy.
+36 Interview with Greg Stangl, Phoenix Energy.
 Forest-based biochar used as storm water filtration medium Q4 2019 at Carquinez bridge and the I-680/80 interchange in Cordelia.

-GLOBAL SUPPORT FOR IWP
+GLOBAL SUPPORT FOR INNOVATIVE WOOD PRODUCTS

-Other nations have provided support for the use of IWP.
-As of 2022, Europe was home to 60 of the 84 tallest mass timber projects in the world.34 In 2022, Congress initiated a survey of mass timber policies in 33 countries where relevant legislation and policies exist.35 Several countries, including Austria, Canada, Switzerland, Japan, and Croatia actively promote the use of wood and mass timber in construction projects.
+Other nations have provided support for the use of IWPs.
+As of 2022, Europe was home to 60 of the 84 tallest mass timber projects in the world.37 In 2022, Congress initiated a survey of mass timber policies in 33 countries where relevant legislation and policies exist.38 Several countries, including Austria, Canada, Switzerland, Japan, and Croatia actively promote the use of wood and mass timber in construction projects.
 For example, Austria promotes the use of wood as an "active contribution to climate protection."
 Croatia requires that all public buildings include at least 30 percent wood.

 Other countries included in the study commissioned by Congress do not have "wood first" legislation or policies but promote the use of mass timber and wood in other ways.
 For example, Sweden established a fund to promote the use of wood in construction, particularly multi-family housing.
-Finland set a goal of using wood n 45 percent of its public buildings by 2045.
+Finland set a goal of using wood in 45 percent of its public buildings by 2045.

 A few countries have modified building codes or other regulations to allow for the use of mass timber in construction.
 In Canada, the National Building Code now allows for use of mass timber in buildings up to 12 stories.
 There are European Union regulations applicable to member nations that address positive performance characteristics of mass timber.
-In 2017, the United Kingdom revised its restrictions on use of combustible building materials in tall buildings but specifically indicated that those should not limit innovation in the use of CLT.
-Other countries have set up informational websites on the use of mass timber or as of 2022, had intentions to modify their building codes to allow mass timber construction.
+In 2017, the United Kingdom revised its restrictions on use of combustible building materials in tall buildings, but specifically indicated that those should not limit innovation in the use of CLT.
+Other countries have set up informational websites on the use of mass timber

 There is also significant support for the use of biochar in Europe.
-There are 72 European processors producing about 80,000 tons/year.
-There is a very active group of "certifiers" that quantify and provide carbon offset credits to biochar producers in Europe.
-The European biochar market was worth 0.76 billion U.S. dollars in 2022 and is projected to be worth 1.63 billion dollars by 2028.36
+There are 72 European processors producing about 80,000 tons/year.39 There is a very active group of "certifiers" that quantify and provide carbon offset credits to biochar producers in Europe.
+The European biochar market was worth 0.76 billion U.S. dollars in 2022 and is projected to be worth 1.63 billion dollars by 2028.40

 Europe is also home to producers of wood wool cement panels who source their fiber as a byproduct of lumber production.
-Troy Acoustics, a designer and builder of wood wool cement structures (headquartered in Brunswick, Georgia) imports its wood wool cement panels from Europe.37 No European countries appear to have specific policies concerning IWP other than mass timber and biochar.
+Troy Acoustics, a designer and builder of wood wool cement structures (headquartered in Brunswick, Georgia) imports its wood wool cement panels from Europe.41 No European countries appear to have specific policies concerning IWPs other than mass timber and biochar.